easysqweasy/FreeDOOM-Equestria/README.md

 = Special Thanks to =
 SuperWillGaming, Lincoln

+# If you want to use something, you will have to ask Isaac Pony or Ragedox for permission;

 # Running

 Download repository as a ZIP file and drag it over gzdoom.exe.